mlcommons/medperf/docs/getting_started/data_owner_demo.md

 ## Overview

-This guide provides you with the necessary steps to effectively use MedPerf as a Data Owner.
+This guide provides you with the necessary steps to use MedPerf as a Data Owner.
 The key tasks can be summarized as follows:

 1. Prepare your data.
 2. Submit your data information.